-An artist known for his musical integrity, technical assurance and intelligent, compelling interpretations, CHRISTIAN TETZLAFF is internationally recognized as one of the most sought-after violinists and exciting musicians on the classical music scene for many years.
+An artist known for his musical integrity, technical assurance and intelligent, compelling interpretations, CHRISTIAN TETZLAFF has been internationally recognized as one of the most sought-after violinists and exciting musicians on the classical music scene for many years.

-From the outset of his career, Mr. Tetzlaff has performed and recorded a broad spectrum of the repertoire, ranging from Bach’s unaccompanied sonatas and partitas to 19th century masterworks by Mendelssohn, Beethoven and Brahms; and from 20th century concertos by Bartok, Berg and Shostakovich to world premieres of contemporary works.
-Also a dedicated chamber musician, he frequently collaborates with distinguished artists including Leif Ove Andsnes, Lars Vogt and Alexander Lonquich and is the founder of the Tetzlaff Quartet, which he formed in 1994 with violinist Elisabeth Kufferath, violist Hanna Weinmeister and his sister, cellist Tanja Tetzlaff.
+From the outset of his career, Tetzlaff has performed and recorded a broad spectrum of the repertoire, ranging from Bach’s unaccompanied sonatas and partitas to 19th-century masterworks by Mendelssohn, Beethoven, and Brahms; and from 20th-century concertos by Bartók, Berg, and Shostakovich to world premieres of contemporary works.
+Also a dedicated chamber musician, he frequently collaborates with distinguished artists including Leif Ove Andsnes and Lars Vogt, and is the founder of the Tetzlaff Quartet, which he formed in 1994 with violinist Elisabeth Kufferath, violist Hanna Weinmeister and his sister, cellist Tanja Tetzlaff.

-Born in Hamburg in 1966, music occupied a central place in his family and his three siblings are all professional musicians.
-Mr. Tetzlaff began playing the violin and piano at age six, but pursued a regular academic education while continuing his musical studies.
+He was born in Hamburg in 1966, and music occupied a central place in his family and his three siblings are all professional musicians.
+Tetzlaff began playing the violin and piano at age six, but pursued a regular academic education while continuing his musical studies.
 He did not begin intensive study of the violin until making his concert debut playing the Beethoven Violin Concerto at the age of 14 and attributes the establishment of his musical outlook to his teacher at the conservatory in Lübeck, Uwe-Martin Haiberg, for whom musical interpretation was the key to violin technique – not the other way around.
-Tetzlaff came to the United States during the 1985-86 academic year to work with Walter Levine at the University of Cincinnati College-Conservatory of Music and also spent two summers at the Marlboro Music Festival in Vermont.
+Tetzlaff came to the United States during the 1985/86 academic year to work with Walter Levine at the University of Cincinnati College-Conservatory of Music and also spent two summers at the Marlboro Music Festival in Vermont.

-Christian Tetzlaff makes his home near Frankfurt with his wife, a clarinetist with the Frankfurt Opera, and their three children.
-He currently performs on a violin modeled after a Guarneri del Gesu made by the German violin maker, Peter Greiner.
-In honor of his artistic achievements, Musical America named Mr. Tetzlaff "Instrumentalist of the Year" in 2005.
+Christian Tetzlaff currently performs on a violin modeled after a Guarneri del Gesù made by the German violin maker, Peter Greiner.